quantum-mob/Q3/README.md

 ## Quantum Playbook

-The [QuantumPlaybook repository](https://github.com/quantum-mob/QuantumPlaybook) provides demonstrations of more subjects that could not be included in the [Quantum Workbook](https://link.springer.com/book/9783030912130).
+The [QuantumPlaybook repository](https://github.com/quantum-mob/QuantumPlaybook) provides more demonstrations of various subjects that could not be included in the [Quantum Workbook](https://link.springer.com/book/9783030912130).

 ## For Beginners of Mathematica